 - Heat the oil in a medium-sized pan and when it turns hot add the spices (pepper seeds, cloves, bay leaf, black cardamom, and cinnamon) and let them sizzle for 10-15 seconds

 - Add garlic, ginger, and onions along with salt.
 Stir it occasionally till the onions turn soft and translucent (approximately 10- 15 minutes).
-Add chili, coriander and cumin powder and continue frying them till they are soft and mushy, and oil begins to leave the sides of this onion – tomato base.
+Add chili, coriander, cumin powder and tomatoes and mix well.
+Continue frying them till they are soft and mushy, and oil begins to leave the sides of this onion – tomato base.
 Add milk or coconut milk (if using) and mix well and lower the heat to medium-low.
 Let it simmer for 2-3 minutes.
 Gently place the eggs in the pan and cover it with the gravy.
 Let it simmer for another 5 minutes.

 - Take it off heat and serve hot sprinkled with coriander.